maxtaco/tamejs/README.md

 * Documentation
      * Event?
 Callback?
 Try to clean it up?
      * Change mkevent to something else?
-* Basic Functionality
-     * do with statements work?
 * Optimizations
      * Can passThrough blocks in a tamed function that don't have twaits, so can get more aggressive here --- in progress, but can still